KabigonFirst/MineAssist/README/README - keys and commands.txt

 Commands and parameters:
     UseItem: Directly use tool/weapon/items on toolbar.
 Tools almost all work well(fishing rod can cast, after that you need to use normal key to finish fishing).
 For weapons, sword and slingshot works well but using slingshot by a game pad may be interrupted by mouse move.
-Edible items and placeable items(including totem) work well, others are not tested.
+Edible items and placeable items(including totem) also work well, others are not tested.
         ItemName/Position: Required parameter.
 Indicate which item to use.
 Either by position or item name.
 If both are provided, Position will override ItemName.
 Since number of visible items is 12, the range of Posisiotn parameter should be 1~12.
 However, it's possible to set as 13~36.
 ItemName could be actual item name or "Weapon" to indicate any short weapon (not including slingshot or Scythe) or "Edible" to indicate any Edible items or basic tool name like "PickAxe" instead of "Copper PickAxe".
 If more than one item matches, the first one will be used.
         Condition:Optional parameter.
 If specify item by name, this parameter can add additional conditions to limit item selection.
 Possible values:
             "StaminaAtLeast <Stamina>"